SomeWeekendReading/someweekendreading.github.io/_posts/2025-01-01-stock-market-streaks.md

 reflecting our knowledge of $p$:
 - Start with a uniform prior, i.e., $\Pr(p)$ is a uniform distribution on $[0, 1]$.
 This
   is, in fact the Beta distribution $B_{1, 1}$.
-- After observing 3226 up days out of a total of 5921 days, our posterior estimate should still be a Beta distribution, but with much larger parameters reflecting our experience of a much larger number of trading days:
+- After observing 3226 up days out of a total of 5921 days, our posterior estimate will still be a Beta distribution, but with much larger parameters reflecting our experience of a much larger number of trading days: